Fête de la Musique de Saint-Étienne

 Access and Transport

-By Car: Saint-Étienne is accessible via the A72 motorway from Lyon (approx. 1h) and the RN88 from Le Puy-en-Velay (approx. 1h15).
-Public parking available in the city center (Hôtel de Ville parking, Dorian parking, Monthieu parking).
+By car: Saint-Étienne is accessible via the A72 motorway from Lyon (approx. 1 hour) and the RN88 from Le Puy-en-Velay (approx. 1 hour 15 minutes).
+Public parking is available in the city center (Hôtel de Ville, Dorian, and Monthieu parking lots).

-By Train: Saint-Étienne-Châteaucreux station is served by TGV from Paris (approx. 3h) and TER from Lyon (approx. 50 min).
+By train: Saint-Étienne-Châteaucreux station is served by TGV from Paris (approx. 3 hours) and TER trains from Lyon (approx. 50 minutes).
 City center stages are accessible by tram from the station.

 Prices